WestLondonCoders/WestLondonCoders/README.md

 Install gems the app depends on:
 `$ bundle install`

+Initialise the databases:

+`$ bundle exec rake db:create`

-Start a server:
+Start the server:
 `$ rails server`

 ## Database config

+To download a copy of the production database, you need to have Heroku access.

 Download a copy of production database:
 `$ bundle exec rake get_database`
-(you can run this any time to reset your local database, but make sure you don't have a server running or it will fail)

 If you have any issues connecting to the database, [this](http://stackoverflow.com/questions/26447736/unable-to-connect-to-postgresql-database-after-upgrading-to-yosemite-10-10/26458194#26458194) might help.